hoodler42/nest-todos/docs/architecture.md

 #### Entities

 Entities are the purest form of the domain logic.
-They should aim to be pure Typescript without any dependencies.
+They should aim to be pure TypeScript without any dependencies.
 They should mirror a real life object or a concept.

 #### Domain services